Skip to content

 For screens that don't perfectly divide into full panels, you can use half panels:

 Only one edge row (top or bottom) and one edge column (left or right) can be active at a time.
-Half panel variants are automatically detected from the equipment library based on the screen's selected panel type — if no half-size variant exists for a panel type, the edge row/column options won't appear.
+Half panel variants are automatically detected from the equipment library based on the screen's selected panel type — if no half-size variant exists for a panel type, the edge row/column option won't appear for that orientation.

 Panel Shapes